svanoort/pyresttest/README.md

 ## Feedback
 We welcome any feedback you have, including pull requests, reported issues, etc!
+**For new contributors** there are a whole set of issues labelled with [help wanted](https://github.com/svanoort/pyresttest/labels/help%20wanted) which are excellent starting points to offer a contribution!

-For instructions on building, see [building.md](building.md).
+For instructions on how to set up a dev environment for PyRestTest, see [building.md](building.md).

 For pull requests to get easily merged, please:
-- Include unit tests, and verify that run_tests.sh passes
+- Include unit tests (and functional tests, as appropriate) and verify that run_tests.sh passes
 - Include documentation as appropriate
 - Attempt to adhere to PEP8 style guidelines and project style